LordButley/itspuppytime/README.md

 Contact us: Gives users opportunity to provide feedback on the website or tell us their own experiences of getting a puppy.

 #Skeleton

+The initial ideas were taken from the structure planning and a visual mock up was created using Balsamiq.
+Mobile, Tablet, and Desktop wireframes are all available [here.](wireframes/wireframes.pdf)

 #Surface
 -colour
 -language/tone